-Science Grade 5, 5 or above and Maths Grade 5 or above.
-A minimum of 5 GCSEs at Grades 4-9 to include Mathematics and Science.
+GCSE Grade 55 or above in Science, and GCSE Grade 5 or above in Maths.
+A minimum of 4 GCSEs at Grades 4-9 to include Maths and Science.

-Pearson BTEC Mr Houseman or Mrs Williams
+Pearson BTEC Mr Macaulay, Mrs Williams or Mr Phillips

 BTEC LEVEL 3 - National Extended Certificate - BUSINESS STUDIES